 When I head out for Thai food, I never go without ordering a Thai salad, usually even two or three!

-It is challenging for me to decide on one salad.
-I love the perfect balance of sweet, sour, salty and spicy in all their salads.
+It is challenging for me to decide on just one salad.
+I love the perfect balance of sweet, sour, salty and spicy in all Thai salad recipes.

 The Thai herbs and aromates add freshness and pops of interesting flavours that you don’t always get in other cuisines.